 Once we got to the gates of Tokyo Disney Sea, we did not have to line up to buy tickets to enter the park as we already bought our Tokyo Disney Sea tickets online prior to that day.
 A one-day pass to Tokyo Disney Sea for one person was ¥7,400 or approximately CAD$98.67.

 What I love most about Tokyo Disney Sea is Ariel’s castle.
 I have always loved mermaids so being in Tokyo Disney Sea and exploring Ariel’s castle was a dream come true.
 There are also a lot of other cool attractions at Tokyo Disney Sea that cannot be found in other Disney parks in other parts of the world.
+While you’re there, be sure to fill your tummy with Disney-themed food!

 Take note that, Tokyo has two Disney parks: Disney Sea and Disneyland.
 If you only have time for one, choose Disney Sea and I promise you won’t regret it.